 How to Manage a Cybersecurity Incident

+You’re a small business owner.
 Cybersecurity sounds like a problem for bigger fish, but small businesses are often the primary targets for digital criminals.
 Why?
-Because they’re easy-pickn’s: they’re usually very busy and have no IT department.
+Because they’re easy-pickin’s: small businesses are usually very busy and have no IT department.

-You’re a small business owner.
+So, again, you’re a small business owner.
 If you discovered a breach today, what would you do?
 Most owners don't, and that panic often leads to expensive mistakes.

-Managing an incident isn’t just for technical engineers.
 Here is a non-technical guide to help you navigate a security crisis without losing your cool.

 1. Don’t Panic—Communicate Privately